Get your copy of Happy Money Happy Life on Bookshop.org (support your local bookstore) or on Amazon.

 The next stage is what I call Happy Life.
 When you’re money is aligned with your values and working to support your dreams, you’re in the Happy Life Zone.
 You are living in the present moment and making moves towards a brighter future that gives you joy in everyday life.

-Happy Money, Happy Life is about finding the intersection of money and living so you're enjoying your life today as you work to create a better future.
-You're not postponing your happiness for some time that'll never come.
-You're not chasing some goal that may make you happier in the future.
+Happy Money, Happy Life is about finding the intersection of money and living so you’re enjoying your life today as you work to create a better future.
+You’re not postponing your happiness for some time that’ll never come.
+You’re not chasing money or setting just any financial goal.

-I'm going to continue exploring this concept and plan to share with you ideas and stories from those who are living in the happy intersection between money and life.
+I’m going to continue exploring this concept and plan to share with you ideas and stories from those who are living in the happy zone between money and life.

 Not convinced?
 Here are some of my favorite articles that explain the connection between money and happiness.